rockit-astro/dome-heartbeat-monitor/README.md

 The unit reports its status back to the PC via USB every 0.5 seconds.
 The status is either `0` (disabled), `254` (actively closing dome), `255` (closed dome and now inactive), or the number of half-second steps left until the timer expires.
 The `255` state is sticky, and must be reset by sending `0` before the heartbeat timeout can be re-enabled.

 See the figures in the `docs` directory for more information on the hardware and code logic.

+### Important notes

+* The unit should be powered using an external power adaptor powered from the same source as the dome.
+* If using a standard Arduino the DTR-reset logic should be disabled.
+On an Arduino Uno this can be done by cutting the RESET-EN trace on the board.